Visiting Banff in March? Here’s All You Need to Know

 Further up the valley near Lake Louise, you can expect up to 20 cm of snow and 5.2 days of snow – per week.
 Bring snow pants and good boots!

-What Clothes Should You Wear in Banff in March?
+What Clothes Should You Wear?

 March is very much still winter in the Canadian Rockies and you’ll need to pack for the occasion.
 That means layers and layers.
 You’ll want a winter jacket, thermals, and warm waterproof boots.
 Don’t bother with any sort of summer clothing, you won’t need it here.